-Humphrey van der Klugt is the Senior Independent Director ('SID').
-He is available to shareholders if they have concerns which contact through the normal channels of Chairman, AIFM or Company Secretary have failed to resolve or for which such contact is inappropriate.
-Neeta Patel will be appointed as SID at the conclusion of the forthcoming AGM on 24 April 2024 when Humphrey van der Klugt retires.
+Neeta Patel is the Senior Independent Director (SID).
+She is available to shareholders if they have concerns which contact through the normal channels of Chairman, AIFM or Company Secretary has failed to resolve or for which such contact is inappropriate.